itkhanz/AppiumBDDFramework-OC/README.md

   * Android only: systemPort, chromeDriverPort
 * We will declare them as ThreadLocal, so they support parallel execution.
 * create ServerManager to programmatically start the appium server.
+* Create the PropertiesUtils to load the properties from config.properties
 *
 *